danintel/sawtooth-faq/transaction-processing.rst

 Why is there no timestamp in a transaction header or block?
 --------------------------------------------------
 Using timestamps in a distributed network is troublesome--mostly due to complex clock synchronization issues among peers.
 You could add a timestamp in your transaction family's transaction payload.
-If you want timestamps with blocks, refer to the BlockInfo Transaction Family.
-See: https://sawtooth.hyperledger.org/docs/core/releases/latest/transaction_family_specifications/blockinfo_transaction_family.html

 Sawtooth stores a timestamp in the block if the network is setup to inject BlockInfo transactions using the BlockInfo Transaction Family (which is used for EVM compatibility).
+See: https://sawtooth.hyperledger.org/docs/core/releases/latest/transaction_family_specifications/blockinfo_transaction_family.html

 Does Sawtooth allow multiple digital signatures on a single transaction?
 -------------------------